networkop/networkop.github.io/source/_posts/2016-01-17-rest-unl-advanced.markdown

 ## Connecting Nodes to a network

 Official [Unetlab API guide][unl-api] is still under development and doesn't specify how to connect a Node to a network.
-If you want to find out the syntax for this or any other unspecified API call one option is to try that in a Web GUI while capturing traffic with Wireshark.
+If you want to find out the syntax for this or any other unspecified API call you can always try that in a Web GUI while capturing traffic with Wireshark.
 That is how I've discovered that to connect a Node to a network we need to send an Update request with payload containing mapping between Node's interface ID and Network ID.

 ``` python /rest-blog-unl-client/restunl/unetlab.py
 REST_SCHEMA = {